Antoine Chintreuil: Bohemian life in Paris

 So dire were circumstances that Chintreuil and his friends literally became starving artists and were admitted to hospital suffering the effects of malnutrition and exposure in drafty, often unheated quarters.
 (More than once Murger mentions burning chairs to produce heat.)
 The death from tuberculosis of Chintreuil's dear friend Joseph Desbrosses in 1844, at the age of 24, inspired the chapter "Manchon du Francine" in Murger's novel.
 "We are dying of hunger; we are at the end of our tether," wrote Murger in letters.
 "I see myself sinking deeper and deeper into the most appalling poverty: we are living together, Chintreul, Le Gothique and I—but what a life!"

 In 1842, Chintreuil managed to take formal studies in the atelier of Paul Delaroche, and around 1843 he befriended Corot.
 Though he was never formally a pupil in Corot's atelier, the older artist exercised a profound influenced on Chintreuil.
 Eventually, when Corot thought Chintreuil had learned all he could teach him, Corot told him, "Now, my love, you must walk alone."

 In 1843, at the Galeries des Beaux-Arts, Chintreuil sold four works for a total of 220 francs; most were genre paintings.

 In 1845, Chintreuil found a patron in the famous poet and songwriter Pierre-Jean de Béranger, who not only bought paintings from the younger man and paid for his art supplies, but wrote many letters of recommendation to collectors and connoisseurs.

-After years of struggle and rejection, Chitreuil, at age 33, finally had a painting accepted by the Paris Salon in 1847.
-The next year, the Salon accepted three of his landscapes, one of which was purchased by the French State.
+After years of struggle and rejection, Chitreuil, at age 33, finally had a painting accepted by the Paris Salon of 1847.
+The next year, the Salon of 1848 accepted three of his landscapes, one of which was purchased by the French State.
 His career as a professional painter was at last underway.